doableware/djongo/docs/integrating-django-with-mongodb/README.md

 #### Work on the Real Django

-Djongo does not need you to use a forked version of Django, access MonogDB with the Real Django framework.
+Djongo does not make you use a forked version of Django, access MongoDB with the Real Django framework.

 ### Common misconceptions